2014 Texas Tech Red Raiders football team

 The 2014 Texas Tech Red Raiders football team represented Texas Tech University in the 2014 NCAA Division I FBS football season as members of the Big 12 Conference.
 Kliff Kingsbury lead the Red Raiders in his second season as the program's fifteenth head coach.
 The Red Raiders played home games on the university's campus in Lubbock, Texas at Jones AT&T Stadium.
 They finished the season 4–8, 2–7 in Big 12 play to finish in eighth place.

-Previous season

-Unanimous All-American Jace Amaro was drafted in the 2nd round of the 2014 NFL Draft along with Will Smith who was selected in the 7th.
-Players Terrance Bullitt, Kerry Hyder, and Eric Ward signed free agent contracts.

 Preseason

 Quarterback Davis Webb was named as the starter at the position and was selected for the Maxwell Award and Manning Award watch lists.
 Running back/linebacker Kenny Williams was selected for the Paul Hornung Award watchlist.
 Placekicker Ryan Bustin was selected for the Lou Groza Award watchlist.
 Le'Raven Clark was selected for the Outland Trophy and Lombardi Award watchlists, in addition to being selected as a preseason 2nd Team All-American selection by USA Today.
 Jakeem Grant was named to the Fred Biletnikoff Award watchlist.

 As of April 2014, there were 34,100 season tickets were sold for the 2014 season, surpassing the previous season ticket record of 32,227 that were purchased prior to the start of the 2010 season.
 The Texas Tech athletic department would go on to sell out the stadium through season tickets alone for the 2014 season with a record of 38,502 season tickets purchased.